facebookarchive/caffe2/_docs/char-rnn.md

 permalink: /docs/RNNs-and-LSTM-networks.html
 ---

+**Code:**

 Are you interested in creating a chat bot or doing language processing with Deep Learning?
 This tutorial will show you one of [Caffe2's example Python scripts](https://github.com/caffe2/caffe2/tree/master/caffe2/python/examples) that you can run out of the box and modify to start you project from using a working Recurrent Neural Network (RNN).
 This particular RNN is a Long Short Term Memory (LSTM) network, where the network is capable of learning and maintaining a memory overtime while showing gradual improvement.
-For more information, you might want to [check out A. Karpathy's blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) that goes into further technical detail with some great animations and examples.
+For more information, you might want to [check out A. Karpathy's blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/), the inspiration for this Caffe2 variation of the code he posted.
+It goes into further technical detail with some great animations and examples.

 What's fascinating about this script is that you can throw a variety of data sources at, like the works of Shakespeare, and not only will it "learn" English, grammar, and spelling, it will also pick up on the nuances of structure and prose used in his works.
 Likewise you can feed it speeches from Obama, and while the output might sound like typical political rhetoric from a 3AM C-SPAN filibuster, you'll spot a familiar cadence and rhythm that you can almost hear in the nearly intelligible words.